antonincacadetruire/syntaxe-converter-1/README.md

 The tool first parses the source syntax into a universal unique language, then generates the equivalent grammar in the chosen target format.
 This approach ensures reliable, structured, and extensible conversion between different grammar ecosystems.

-Ideal for developers, researchers, and tool creators working with formal languages and parser generators.

 ## Installation

 Make sure you have OCaml, Dune, and Menhir installed on your system, as well as Node.js and antlr4